-All students who plan on conducting research or attending a program, for any length, abroad are required to complete a Travel Registry and pre-departure orientation program with the Global Engagement Office.
-As part of the Risk & Compliance section, students must indicate all countries they plan to travel to as part of their project.
-If a student's proposed project is in a country under a U.S. State Department travel warning or for which a travel advisory has been issued, the International Travel Risk Management Committee will be in contact.
+Students who plan on conducting research or attending a program abroad are required to complete a Travel Registry with the Off-Campus Study Office.
+In addition, students must complete a Summer Pre-Departure Orientation program.
+As part of the proposal, students must indicate all countries they plan to travel to as part of their project.
+Students must contact Pat Martin in Off-Campus Study if their proposed project is in a country under a U.S. State Department travel warning or for which a travel advisory has been issued.
 In these cases, additional vetting of the project proposal is necessary before permission and funding will be granted.